alec-horwitz/Words-Rhymes-N-More/README.md

         rspec

-  You will see the following output in your terminal:
+  This test suite checks that all of the end points are working correctly.
+If all tests pass, you will see the following output in your terminal:

       .....

       Finished in 1.13 seconds (files took 7.98 seconds to load) 5 examples, 0 failures

+  Starting from the directory that this readme resides in, you can find the test file at spec/features/queries_controller_spec.rb

 * Start the api locally:
   * You can start the sever locally by entering the following command in terminal: